 The day I got my TM mantra

 The final day came where I had to bring the fruit and flowers for the altar and get my mantra.
-One of the teachers and I went into a private room where we meditated for a bit, and he went over the technique.
+One of the teachers and I went into a private room where we meditated for a bit, sitting in folding chairs with eyes closed.
+Then he went over the technique.

 Then he put the flowers and fruit on the altar under the picture of the guru, a pleasant looking Indian guy wearing long white flowing robes with long dark hair and a thick beard.